axelriet/LwMQ.net/docs/guide/caching.rst

 contended scenarios, delivering lookup and retrieval rates in the tens of millions per second on suitable hardware.

-The Key-Value storage enable persistency with optional compression at reasonably high speeds, the database being backed by virtual memory, and offers a decent tradeoff between speed and durability.
+The Key-Value store enable persistency with optional compression at reasonably high speeds, the database being backed by virtual memory, and offers a decent tradeoff between speed and durability.